AndrewBohler/boids/README.md

 ----------------------------------------------------------------------

-If you are on Mac I suggest using pyenv with pyenv-virtualenv and then:
+If you are on Mac I suggest using pyenv with pyenv-virtualenv

 ```
 git clone https://github.com/AndrewBohler/boids